Reasons for bus evacuations shall include but not be limited to:

 - A bus shall be evacuated immediately if the bus is near an existing fire and unable to be moved away from the fire, or if the bus is near the presence of any combustible materials and is unable to be relocated.
 The Bus Driver shall move the passengers at least 100 feet from the area of the combustible material until the Bus Driver has been informed by the police or fire authorities that no danger remains or until provisions are made.

-- Unsafe situation: In the event a bus is stopped due to an accident, mechanical failure, road conditions or human failure, the Bus Driver shall determine immediately whether it is safer for the students to remain in the bus or be evacuated.
+- Unsafe situation: In the event a bus is stopped due to an accident, mechanical failure, road conditions, or human failure, the Bus Driver shall determine immediately whether it is safer for the students to remain on the bus or be evacuated.

 - If a breakdown or evacuation must occur on a major highway contact the State Police for assistance.
-Compile all pertinent information Highway Name/Number, intersection, mile marker and a brief explanation as to what happened and what you are experiencing.
+Refer to Section 4.1 Article 7.